nodejs/node/deps/npm/doc/cli/npm.md

 npm is extremely configurable.
 It reads its configuration options from 5 places.

 * Command line switches:
   Set a config with `--key val`.
-All keys take a value, even if they are booleans (the config parser doesn't know what the options are at the time of parsing).
+All keys take a value, even if they are booleans (the config parser doesn't know what the options are at the time of parsing.)
 If no value is provided, then the option is set to boolean `true`.
 * Environment Variables:
   Set any config by prefixing the name in an environment variable with `npm_config_`.
 For example, `export npm_config_key=val`.
 * User Configs:
   The file at $HOME/.npmrc is an ini-formatted list of configs.
 If present, it is parsed.
 If the `userconfig` option is set in the cli or env, then that will be used instead.
 * Global Configs:
   The file found at ../etc/npmrc (from the node executable, by default this resolves to /usr/local/etc/npmrc) will be parsed if it is found.
   If the `globalconfig` option is set in the cli, env, or user config, then that file is parsed instead.
 * Defaults:
   npm's default configuration options are defined in lib/utils/config-defs.js.
 These must not be changed.